mduessler/nvim-config/docs/development.md

 carefully before you execute the command to install the dependencies to execute the development environments.

+## Install

+To install the dependencies required to run the development environments, simply run `make install-dev`.
+This will execute `./install dev`.

 ## Dependencies

 All dependencies are stored in the file `dependencies` in the root of the